 - Scheduled deposits: You can save recurring amounts to Acorns on a scheduled daily, weekly or monthly basis.
 Just set the deposit amount, choose the frequency, and forget it.

 - One time deposits: You can make one time lump sum deposits as well.
 So if you have $2000 you want to invest in Acorns, you can transfer that over whenever you want.

 The Acorns portfolios mainly invest in ETF index funds and were put together with the main input coming from Dr. Harry Markowitz, a Nobel Prize winner.
 He is commonly referred to as the father of modern portfolio theory.

-Dr. Markowitz came on as a paid adviser in the early days of Acorns, and helped them to design good long term investing portfolios based on modern portfolio theory.
-They also take into account user input to questions in regards to net worth, yearly income, reasons for investing and time horizons – among other things.
+Dr. Markowitz came on as a paid adviser in the early days of Acorns, and helped them to design good long-term investment portfolios based on modern portfolio theory.
+They also take into account user input to questions in regards to net worth, yearly income, reasons for investing, and time horizons – among other things.